ChaseStruse/PhotoAlbumViewer/README.md

 # PhotoAlbumViewer
 Console program written in Python that allows the users to select a photo album and display its contents.
+The photo albums are pulled from a url that contains JSON code with descriptions for the photos.

 Programming Language: Python 3.6.5